cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/_index.md

 ### Location

-Use this selector to apply DNS policies to a specific location or set of locations.
+Use this selector to apply DNS policies to a specific [Gateway location](/cloudflare-one/connections/connect-networks/locations/) or set of locations.

 | UI name | API example |
 | -- | -- |